florie83/bitprim-keoken/keoken-whitepaper.md

 Some of the following services are internal while others are accessible via APIs and may require a fee.

-* *Native Keoken voting engine**.*
+* *Native Keoken voting engine.*

-* *Wallet Name System**:* For registering easy to remember names as a proxy of wallet addresses.
+* *Wallet Name System:* For registering easy to remember names as a proxy of wallet addresses.

-* *Asset Name System "Anti-Counterfeit"**.*
+* *Asset Name System "Anti-Counterfeit".*

-* *Reputation Provider**:*
+* *Reputation Provider:*

     * Reputation provider will track record transactions involved in an account and feedback provided of the other accounts involved in those transactions.

     * "Known By" may provide other accounts that know this account holder.
 This may be used for asset recovery or other purposes.

-* *KYC/AML providers**.*
+* *KYC/AML providers.*

-* *Save in Blockchain by proxy**: *Users trading a token can complete a transaction in their own token and hire a third party to store that transaction in the blockchain with fees in BCH (or mainnet currency).
+* *Save in Blockchain by proxy:* Users trading a token can complete a transaction in their own token and hire a third party to store that transaction in the blockchain with fees in BCH (or mainnet currency).

-* *Data Feed Providers**: *They store data feeds in the blockchain, for example USD/RMB exchange rates.
+* *Data Feed Providers:* They store data feeds in the blockchain, for example USD/RMB exchange rates.
 They also define a fee to use that data feed.
 Any transaction invoking that data feed has to pay the fee determined by the creator.

-* *Transaction **Guarantor**:*In case a seller without negligent behavior does not receive the payment from the payee, the guarantor honors that payment.
+* *Transaction Guarantor:* In case a seller without negligent behavior does not receive the payment from the payee, the guarantor honors that payment.
 Guarantor responsibilities ends when the seller settles the transaction.

 * *Pending Confirmation:* Confirmation pending transactions are stored to determine the available balance to transact.

-* *Corvina Storage: *Stores a complete log of all transactions with regular hash commitments to the blockchain to provide a fast bootstrapping of new nodes or light wallets.
+* *Corvina Storage:* Stores a complete log of all transactions with regular hash commitments to the blockchain to provide a fast bootstrapping of new nodes or light wallets.

 * *Escrow.*